H.L. Holmes Award for Post-Doctoral Studies

 How to apply

-Applications are now being accepted.
+The call for applications for the 2017 Award is now closed.
+The next call for applications will open in late 2018.
 Interested individuals may apply directly, or may be nominated by recognized universities or research organizations that are willing to help the candidates conduct their proposed research.

 See additional information for applicants.

-The 2015 Holmes Award has gone to Dr. HaoSheng Sun for fundamental neuroscience research into potential therapeutic treatments of neural disorders such as depression and addiction.
-Congratulations to Dr. Sun!
+2017 Holmes Award winner has gone to Dr. Tsai for her research in biology underlying obesity, type-2 diabetes and how insulin resistance increases vulnerability to infection.
+Congratulations to Dr. Tsai!
 See the full article for more details.

 The H.L.
 Holmes Award has been established by the National Research Council of Canada (NRC) in honour of the late Dr. R.H.L.
 Holmes, a chemist who spent most of his research career in Alberta.